-If it is clear that this additional level of provision or a special school is required in the longer term, a request for statutory (EHC) needs assessment should be submitted.
+The outcome of a placement allocated for "assessment" should be to either prepare the child for integration to a mainstream placement, or transition into an agreed place in a special school.
+In this case, if it is clear that this additional level of provision or a special school is required in the longer term, a request for statutory needs assessment should be submitted.